docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 XMPMeta object constructors
 To create an XMPMeta object, use the new operator.
 The constructor accepts an RDF/XML serialized metadata packet as a string, or as an array of numbers that contain only byte values.
 It returns the new object.
-If no argument is supplied, the new object is empty; you can use the object’s functions to add namespaces and properties.
+If no argument is supplied, the new object is empty; you can use the object's functions to add namespaces and properties.
 The first call to any of these constructors initializes the library by registering the standard namespaces and aliases.